 AHRI CEO Serge Sardo talks to Daniel Pink about why smart workers don’t perform well in controlling environments.

-Daniel Pink: There are elements of behaviourism that are still effective in organisations.
+It’s actually more nuanced.
+There are elements of behaviourism that are still effective in organisations.
 These very simple, mechanistic rewards are still very effective for very routine work, whether it’s in a blue-collar job turning the same screw in the same way on assembly line or in a white-collar job adding up columns of figures.

 SS: Are you saying that if/then rewards inhibit creativity and innovation?